Maxim Chudinov

-Maxim Valeryevich Chudinov (Максим Валерьевич Чудинов; born 25 March 1990) is a Russian professional ice hockey player who is currently on under contract with HC Spartak Moscow of the Kontinental Hockey League (KHL).
+Maxim Valeryevich Chudinov (Максим Валерьевич Чудинов; born 25 March 1990) is a Russian professional ice hockey player who is currently an unrestricted free agent.
+He most recently played under contract with Admiral Vladivostok of the Kontinental Hockey League (KHL).
 Chudinov was drafted by the Boston Bruins in the 7th round (195th overall) of the 2010 NHL Entry Draft.

 Playing career

 During the 2017–18 season, his sixth with SKA Saint Petersburg, Chudinov was traded to Avangard Omsk in exchange for prospect Dmitry Zavgorodniy on October 15, 2017.

 After sitting out the 2021–22 season, Chudinov attempted a return to the KHL in agreeing to a try-out deal to attend the pre-season training camp with Ak Bars Kazan on 5 July 2022.

 Chudinov made the opening night roster for Ak Bars for the 2022–23 season and made 7 appearances before he was signed to a one-year contract with fellow KHL team, HC Spartak Moscow, on 22 November 2022.

+In the following off-season, Chudinov left Spartak as a free agent and agreed to a one-year contract for the 2023–24 season with Admiral Vladivostok on 15 May 2023.